 How to Choose the Right Life Insurance Policy

-Life insurance can be a complicated subject, and figuring out how to choose the right policy for you is even more complex.
-Read our helpful policy guide to assist your decision.
+Life insurance can be a complicated subject, and figuring out how to choose the right plan for you is even more complex.
+Read our helpful guide to assist your decision.

-You can decide on the right life insurance policy for you when shopping for the best term life insurance rates by asking yourself a few questions:
+You can decide on the right policy for you when shopping for the lowest rates by asking yourself a few questions:

 How long do you need coverage?